Zerro97/khuibeom.com/README.md

   <p>💻 Personal developer blog made with Nuxt 3</p>
 </div>

-## Description 💬
+## 💬 Description
 [![License][license-src]][license-href]

-This repository is based off [nuxt boilerplate](https://github.com/Zerro97/nuxt-boilerplate) which I created for quick Nuxt project set up.
+Personal blog on the web where I post articles, projects and anything else that I want to share with the world

-## Features ✨
+## ✨ Features
 -   [x] 🧹 ESLint
 -   [x] 🔨 Husky & CommitLint & Commitizen
 -   [x] 🎯 Cypress & Vitest